Research

 In my research, I focus on understanding the behavior of stars during the Asymptotic Giant Branch (AGB) phase, which is a crucial stage in their evolution.
 During this phase, stars with an initial mass below approximately 8 solar masses develop a strong stellar wind due to radiation pressure on newly formed dust grains.

 Recent observations have shown that AGB outflows display significant morphological complexities, which are most likely caused by the interaction with a companion.
-In order to better understand and describe these morphologies, I have developed a 3D simulation of AGB stellar winds.
+In order to better understand and describe these morphologies, I have developed 3D simulations of AGB stellar winds.

 My simulation takes into account both the radiation force in dust-driven winds and the impact of a companion on the AGB wind morphology.
 To achieve this, I have implemented a ray-tracer for radiative transfer in the smoothed particle hydrodynamics (SPH) code Phantom.
 This method allows for the creation of a 3D map of the optical depth around the AGB star.

-I have compared the effects of four different descriptions of radiative transfer, with different degrees of complexity, including the free-wind approximation, the geometrical approximation, the Lucy approximation, and the attenuation approximation.
-By comparing the results to predictions from the 3D radiative transfer code Magritte, I have found that the Lucy approximation provides the most accurate results for most of the model, although it does not account for all effects.
+I have compared the effects of four different prescriptions of radiative transfer, with different degrees of complexity, including the free-wind, the geometrical, the Lucy, and the attenuation prescription.
+By comparing the results to predictions from the 3D radiative transfer code Magritte, I have found that the Lucy prescription provides the most accurate results for most of the model, although it does not account for all effects.

 Overall, my research highlights the critical role of the radiation force in dust-driven AGB winds, impacting the velocity profile and morphological structures.
 These findings provide important insights into the behavior of stars during the AGB phase and contribute to our understanding of the evolution of stars.